 The Return of La Argentina

-Originally designed to inhabit museum spaces, Harrell brings The Return of La Argentina to EMPAC in a mezzanine performance that is free and open to the public.
+Originally designed to inhabit museum spaces, Harrell brought The Return of La Argentina to EMPAC in a mezzanine performance.

 Trajal Harrell is a choreographer who shows his work in a range of settings including performance venues such as The Kitchen, New York Live Arts, and Festival d’Avignon, and museums including MoMA, ICA Boston, and Centre Pompidou—Paris and Metz.
 Harrell is the recipient of the Guggenheim Fellowship, The Doris Duke Impact Award, and a Bessie Award.
 He developed The Return of La Argentina in a two-year Annenberg Residency at MoMA.

 Choreographer Trajal Harrell was in residence to develop the stage environment for Calm House Terrace, an evening-length contemporary dance solo.
 The work ritualistically resurrects Japanese butoh artist Tatsumi Hijikata’s Quiet House (1973).